 Of course to learn siSwati (or any language) you first need to memorize vocab and prefixes/suffixes.
 I have tried many different options in the past, but recently discovered Anki.
 It is an easy-to-use flashcard program that works on computers and mobile devices.
 If you use your computer or Android, it is free (iTunes charges a small fee).
 It uses algorithms to focus your study time on new and difficult words while stilling keeping the words you know in your memory.
 You can find out more on the Anki Website.

-The best way to learn is to create the “deck” of anki cards yourself, but if you want to go with a short cut, I have upload a 350 siSwati word Anki package as well as an excel word list to accompany it.
-You can download it below, but please note that I am sure there are some errors in the words, so use at your own risk:
+The best way to learn is to create the “deck” of anki cards yourself, but if you want to go with a short cut, I have upload an excel sheet of 550 siSwati words and phrases from my anki deck.
+It took me about two months to learn these at 30 minutes per day.

-Everyone is going to learn their own way, but I found it helpful to prioritize these words into 3-4 groups based on importance and frequency.
-Then I focuses seeing the siSwati and knowing the English.
-As I got used to these words, I added the English word and had to supply the siSwati.
+Everyone is going to learn their own way, but I found it helpful to prioritize these words into 3-4 groups based on importance and frequency (and upload in appropriate batches).
+Then I focused on seeing the siSwati and knowing the English.
+As I got used to these words, I also included the English word and had to know the siSwati translation.
 (This is easily accomplished by simply typing selecting the “Show Reverse” option on appropriate cards.)

-I found I could learn (in both directions) 350 words in about a month if I spent 20-30 minutes a day with Anki.
+It took me about two months to learn these by using Anki 30 minutes per day.
 That base allows me to pick up key words in conversation and also have the most basic of conversations (assuming you know some grammar rules to accompany it).